 Here’s a sneak preview of the series on preparedness.

-4. Not to sound too alarming, but not only is there a NEED for food storage, time is actually of the essence.
-There is indeed a food shortage headed our way.
+- Not to sound too alarming, but not only is there a NEED for food storage, time is actually of the essence.
+There is indeed some problems with our food supply right now, today!
+A food crisis is already here.
 I’ll give you the facts, and then direct you to the solutions you can take now.

-6. Not only will your spouse wholeheartedly support you in your food storage efforts when I’m done with you, but they may actually get ADDICTED to the concept as well.
+- Not only will your spouse wholeheartedly support you in your food storage efforts when I’m done with you, but they may actually get ADDICTED to the concept as well.
 (Sorry.
-I’m not available for marriage counseling though. :) )
+I’m not available for marriage counseling though.
+Ha! )

 I look forward to walking this journey with you over the next eight days.